-• In the weak coupling regime, little is known about the functional space of these correlators.
-In the case of the Wilson line in $\mathcal{N}=4$ SYM, we encounter trigonometric functions of the spacetime cross-ratio x, which are rational for the whole range $x \in [0,1]$ .
-This is not surprising, as x is directly related to the angle formed by the two defect operators while keeping the bulk operator $\mathcal{O}{\Delta_1}$ fixed.
-It would be interesting to study the integrals encountered at next-to-next-to-leading order using the variable $\phi = \arccos x$ , and see if it leads to simplifications.
-A valuable tool to further constrain the result once understood the space of functions can be locality, in the spirit of the discontinuity analysis presented in [38].
-As Fig. 5 shows, the functions appearing as the result of individual Feynman diagrams can have non-physical branch cuts: if the space of functions is known, applying locality constraints can partially fix the contribution from other diagrams, as non-physical discontinuities must cancel;
+- In the weak-coupling regime, little is known about the functional space of these correlators.
+In the case of the Wilson line in $\mathcal{N}=4$ SYM, we encounter trigonometric functions of the spacetime cross-ratio x, which are rational for the whole range $x \in [0,1]$.
+This is not surprising, as x is directly related to the angle formed by the two defect operators while keeping the bulk operator \mathcal{O}{Δ_1} fixed.
+It would be interesting to study the integrals encountered at next-to-next-to-leading order using the variable $\phi = \arccos x$, and see if it leads to simplifications.
+If the space of functions is understood, a valuable tool to further constrain the result might be locality, in the spirit of the discontinuity analysis presented in [41].
+As figure 5 shows, the functions appearing as the result of individual Feynman diagrams can have non-physical branch cuts: if the space of functions is known, applying locality constraints can partially fix the contribution from other diagrams, as non-physical discontinuities must cancel; - We observe a surprising cancellation of the transcendental terms at next-to-leading order.
+Although this can be explained through relations between the OPE coefficients, it would be valuable to gain a deeper insight into the reasons that prevent logarithms to appear, in particular to see if supersymmetry is ultimately responsible for this cancellation.
+One idea is to consider the bulk-defect-defect correlator of the lowest-lying operators in the O(N) model, using the ε -expansion at the Wilson-Fisher fixed point (see [66-71] for related works).
+At next-to-leading order, a single diagram contributes: